Kacey Clarke

 Kacey Louisa Barnfield (born 14 January 1988), also credited as Kacey Clarke, is an English actress.
-As a teenager she played Maddie Gilks in the long running British television series Grange Hill, on which she was in six series.
+As a teenager she played Maddie Gilks in the long-running British television series Grange Hill, on which she was in six series.
 As an adult, her roles have included Crystal in the American action film Resident Evil: Afterlife, and Katie Sutherland in British comedy The Inbetweeners.
 In 2014, Clarke was listed as number 99 in FHM's 100 sexiest women in the world.

 Personal life

 Clarke was born in the London Borough of Enfield as Kacey Louisa Barnfield to parents Malcolm, a partner at the Enfield estate agency Barnfield's, and Karen.
 She has a brother and a sister.
 Clarke is a second cousin of the actress Victoria Shalet.
-Clarke splits her time between London and Los Angeles, maintaining a base in both cities.